 Free camping is available at the Quambone Primitive Camp Site, located in Mungie Street, Quambone.
 Crude camps is also available at the Quambone pub.

 Caravans, RVs and self-contained vans are welcome to stay at the Coonamble Showground for a small donation.
 Donations can be made at the Coonamble Visitor Information and Exhibition Centre.
-The Showground is equipped with toilets, showers and power.
+The Showground is equipped with toilets.

 For a dedicated site, you can stay at the Coonamble Riverside Holiday Park, the Gulargambone Caravan Park or Nakadoo Farm Stay.

 No. At this stage there are no public camping grounds within the Macquarie Marshes.
 The closest camping grounds to the Macquarie Marshes are in Quambone.

 There are dump points located within the Coonamble Riverside Holiday Park and Gulargambone Caravan Park.
 Coonamble Riverside Holiday Park is located along the Castlereagh Highway, just after the hospital, opposite the Artesian Motel.